SEED-platform/seed/docs/source/setup_osx.rst

 ready for general development.
 If this is not the case, skip to Prerequisites.

 * install Postgres 9.4 and redis for cache and message broker
+* install PostGIS 2.5 and enable it on the database using `CREATE EXTENSION postgis;`
 * use a virtualenv (if desired)
 * `git clone git@github.com:seed-platform/seed.git`
 * create a `local_untracked.py` in the `config/settings` folder and add CACHE and DB config (example `local_untracked.py.dist`)